List of Suits characters: Alex Williams

 Alex Williams, played by Dulé Hill, joins the firm in season 7 after Harvey convinces him to leave Bratton Gould.
 He serves as one of the main characters of season 8, as he competes with Samantha to get his name on the wall next after a merger with Robert Zane.
 Harvey and Robert ultimately agree to put both Samantha's and Alex's names on the wall.
-It's revealed in season 9 that Alex, under duress, helped cover up the Reform Corp prison murder while at Bratton Gould, something that has haunted him ever since.
+It is revealed in season 7 that Alex, under duress, helped cover up the Reform Corp prison murder while at Bratton Gould, something that has haunted him ever since.

+It is known that Alex and Harvey had been close friends before his arrival at the firm.
+Harvey had previously attempted to join Alex at his previous firm of Bratton Gould but reneged on the offer after Jessica promised him promotion to senior partner.
+This makes Alex look unprofessional in the eyes of his boss, Tommy Bratton, who gives him the reform corp case knowing it will put him in jeopardy as punishment for not ensuring Harvey join the firm after a job was made available for him.

 Samantha Wheeler

 Samantha Wheeler, played by Katherine Heigl, joins the firm when Specter Litt merges with Robert Zane's part of his original firm.
 She serves as Robert's right-hand man.
 After being promised by Zane that her name would be next on the wall, she learns that she will be in competition with Alex for that honor because Harvey had promised the same thing to Alex.
 Having come from a difficult childhood in Foster care, Samantha looks to Robert as a father figure.
 In season 9, she decides to search for her biological parents.
 After meeting her birth father, she learns that neither of her parents gave her up.
 The father says he merely had a fling with her mother, who never told him she got pregnant, and her mother died when Samantha was two years old.
 She is fired from Specter Litt Wheeler Williams in season 9 by Faye Richardson, who was appointed by the bar as a special master to oversee operations at the firm following the disbarment of Robert Zane.
 In the series finale, Louis rehires Samantha and her name is returned to the wall.